 - V2 came with some additional improvements and shipped March 2020 to August 14th, 2020.
 These changes were mostly process/QA related or were fixes that we implemented to make assembly and packaging easier on our end.
 The only noticeable improvements made for the end user is the steel vs. plastic ‘arm’ (which really only comes into play during assembly), the longer motor cables, the improved control box (where the primary improvement is the ability to now fasten it down easily), a new LongMill wrench shipped with the machine and better hole clearances.

 - V3 introduced even more quality of life improvements such as packing more spare hardware, changing to a new motor connector that ensures more reliable connectivity between the stepper motors and the LongBoard controller, and adding mounting holes for our new dust shoe design.
 The biggest change with this version were the tweaks to the LongBoard controller which brought a detachable e-stop switch to control power to the box, a top-mounted LED to better indicate power to the board, and some tweaks to the input circuitry so that it could be run a bit more reliably.
-V3 began shipping August 14th, 2020.
+V3 shipped August 14th, 2020 to November 3rd, 2020.

 You can find the designs of every part and assembly of every version of the LongMill Benchtop CNC in the linked Onshape documents below: